wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 }
 ```

-We need to run our `detect()` function once, but after the video has been populated.
+We need to run the `detect()` function once, but after the video has been populated.
 If you run `detect()` when there is no video, it will not find any faces.

 The way you can do that is by tagging a `.then()` onto `populateVideo` like so 👇